jsbueno/extraasync/README.md

 all sibling incomplete tasks get cancelled immediatelly.

-With ExtraTaskGroup, all created tasks are run to completion, and any exceptions are bubbled up as ExceptionGroups on the host task.
+With ExtraTaskGroup, all created tasks are run to completion, by default and any exceptions are bubbled up as ExceptionGroups on the host task.
+If the classic "cancel all other tasks" behavior is desired, the named argument `default_abort=True` can be passed when the group is created.

+ExtraTaskGroup will also optionally limit the number of concurrent tasks that are executed.
+If `max_concurrency` is given, tasks created with an inner `.create_task` call will be bounded by a Semaphore, meaning at most "max_concurrency" tasks will be running at the same time, and others will start running as the first ones are completed.

 ```python
 import asyncio